RiceTheDev/Spotify-Readme/README.md

 </div>

 <p align="center">
-  A dynamic, customizable, and real-time Spotify now-playing widget for your README files that syncs with the song you’re currently playing.
+  A dynamic, customizable, and real-time Spotify now-playing widget for your REDME files that syncs with the song you’re currently playing.
 If you're not currently playing a song, it'll display one of your recent songs!
 Feel free to ask for help or make any PRs/issues/suggestions 😄
 </p>

 ## Previews